 We have obligations to make future payments to third parties that become due and payable upon the achievement of certain development, regulatory and commercial milestones (such as clinical trial achievements, the filing of a BLA, approval by the FDA or product launch).
 These milestone payments and other similar fees are contingent upon future events and therefore are only recorded when it becomes probable that a milestone will be achieved or other applicable criteria will be met.
-Because the achievement of these milestones had not reached the threshold for recognition as of June 30, 2022, such contingencies were not recorded in our financial statements.
+As of September 30, 2022, the €2.5 million milestone to Bioeq related to the FDA approval of the CIMERLI Section 351(k) BLA milestone was determined to be probable of becoming due and payable and thus accrued in other current liabilities on the condensed consolidated balance sheet.
+Because the achievement of other milestones had not reached the threshold for recognition as of September 30, 2022, such contingencies were not recorded in our financial statements.